-The Writing Center offers peer-based guidance to IWU students for writing, presentation, and speech assignments across the curriculum.
-Writing Center tutors, all IWU students, complete a required full-credit, writing-intensive course in tutoring pedagogy.
-Tutors in the Writing Center are trained to follow a writer-centric method of tutoring.
-They help writers by acting as therapeutic listeners who ask questions, thus prompting students to evaluate their ideas, argument, content, and style.
+Tutors in the Writing Center are trained to follow a writer-centric method of peer tutoring.
+They help writers by acting as therapeutic listeners who ask questions, provide support, and address concerns.
+They work to encourage students to evaluate their ideas, argument, content, and style.
+Tutors are trained to help with class papers; (e)portfolios; documentation; web pages; oral presentations; lab reports; and all other writing tasks, in academic, professional, and personal capacities.
 They also teach writers invention, argumentation, drafting, citation, and copyediting strategies these writers can use on their own as they hone their writing processes.
-Peer tutors help students with all the stages of the writing process, from those first rough ideas through prewriting, collecting supporting material, drafting, and final edits.
+Peer writing center tutors help students with all the stages of the writing process, from those first rough ideas through prewriting, collecting supporting material, drafting, and final edits.
+The writing center believes that everyone in the IWU community can benefit from their support.